jo1013/kafka_ex/README.md

 ### Running the System

-Execute the following command in your terminal:
+Execute the following command in your terminal to start all services:

 ```bash
 docker-compose up